gtopsis/gtopsis.github.io/README.md

 # Personal website

 My personal website containing information about my projects, experience and education!
+Always a work in progress :)

 Written in TypeScript using the following frameworks: Nuxt.js 3, Pinia and Vue.js 3.